Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Results and Discussion

 \subsection{Performance Evaluation of Spatial Framework}

+Before developing the final CNN--LSTM framework, we first evaluated lightweight CNN backbones to identify a suitable spatial feature extractor for nitrogen stress severity classification.
+Three lightweight architectures, namely \textit{MobileNetV2}, \textit{EfficientNetB0}, and \textit{NASNetMobile}, were explored.
+Among these, MobileNetV2 provided the best classification performance while retaining a compact architecture, and was therefore selected as the spatial feature extractor in the proposed CNN--LSTM framework.
+The implementation details and results of EfficientNetB0 and NASNetMobile are provided in Supplementary Material~S1.

-To establish a baseline for comparison with the CNN--LSTM temporal framework, a spatial-only CNN model based on MobileNetV2 was designed.
-The model was trained for 250 epochs with a batch size of 64, ensuring stable gradient updates while balancing computational efficiency.
+To further quantify the contribution of spatio-temporal modeling vs spatial-only approach, MobileNetV2 framework was implemented as a baseline.
+In this setup, pretrained MobileNetV2 weights initialized from ImageNet were used, and the original classification head was removed so that the backbone could serve as a feature extractor.
+Custom dense layers were then added to adapt the model to the three-class nitrogen stress classification task.
+The model was trained for 250 epochs with a batch size of 64, providing stable gradient updates while maintaining computational efficiency.
 To address limited training data and simulate real-world variability, extensive data augmentation was applied through the \texttt{ImageDataGenerator} class with the following parameters: rescale = $1/255$, shear range = $0.2$, rotation range = $30^{\circ}$, width and height shift range = $0.2$, horizontal and vertical flips = \texttt{True}, and fill mode = \texttt{nearest}, thereby enhancing generalization and reducing overfitting.

 For optimization, the Adam optimizer was used with an exponentially decaying learning rate schedule.
 The initial learning rate was set to $0.001$.
 The decay schedule followed an \texttt{ExponentialDecay} policy with $\text{decay\_steps} = \text{steps\_per\_epoch} \times 10$, $\text{decay\_rate} = 0.9$, and a staircase update, ensuring the learning rate decreased gradually as training progressed.
 This strategy stabilized convergence and avoided premature overfitting.